saud-learning-services/instructions-and-other-templates/docs/github-project-management.md

 In the bottom input (marked in grey), choose a folder to "clone" the project to.
 What this does is create a copy of the tool locally on your computer.
 We recommend creating a single folder, somewhere accessible, where you clone all Sauder LS GitHub Projects you need.

-> 💡 We recommend creating a folder like `.../Documents/GitHub/Sauder-Learning-Services` to store projects
+> 💡 We recommend using `.../Documents/GitHub/Sauder-Learning-Services` to store projects

 After selecting clone, you should be able to see the new project has appeared in the folder you've specified.